Governikus/AusweisApp/docs/sdk/messages.rst

 In this case, the workflow will be paused until another card is inserted.
 If the user already inserted a card this message will not be sent at all.

-This message will also be send if there is no connected card reader.
+This message will also be sent if there is no connected card reader.

 .. code-block:: json